Ali-RS/jme-vehicles/readme.md

 This project is a work in progress.
 Some ideas for future development:

 + More alternatives for:
-  + Environments, such as: off-road, urban, and parking garage
+  + Environments, such as: infinite world, off-road, parking garage, parking lot, showroom, and urban grid
-  + Surface conditions, such as: wet, dirt, grass
+  + Surface conditions, such as: wet, dirt, and grass
-  + Propulsion, such as: four-wheel drive, front-wheel drive, and jets
+  + Propulsion, such as:  jets and propellers
-  + Vehicle physics, such as that used in RallyGame
+  + Vehicle dynamics, such as that used in RallyGame
-  + Vehicle types, such as: hovertanks, motorcycles, motorized tricycles, speedboats, airplanes, and helicopters
+  + Vehicle types, such as: buses, tanks, hovertanks, motorcycles, motorized tricycles, aerial trams, speedboats, airplanes, and helicopters
   + Viewpoints, such as: FlyCam and plan view
 + More obstacles:
   + Other vehicles (parked or AI-controlled)
   + Animated non-vehicles, such as: gates, drawbridges, deer, and pedestrians
   + Passive non-vehicles, such as: traffic cones, portable barricades, and loose tires
 + More vehicle equipment:
+  + Anti-lock braking
   + Artificial horizon
   + Clock
   + Cruise control